MoseleyBioinformaticsLab/manuscript.ICIKendallTau/README.md

 To make it easier to at least generate the manuscript, there is a copy of the {targets} cache on Zenodo, in two parts [here](https://zenodo.org/doi/10.5281/zenodo.10570285) and [here](https://zenodo.org/doi/10.5281/zenodo.10570255).
 Make sure you have lots of room, there are 68 GB worth of files (and those are already compressed R data files).
-This is in three parts, and can be downloaded using `wget`.
+This is in four parts, and can be downloaded using `wget`.

 Having this cache, you have the state of the computations when we submitted the manuscript, and can examine almost any of the outputs you want by loading them using `tar_load(object)`.